I don’t lift weights because:

 Unfortunately, there’s no easy answer to this question.
 Mostly it comes down to practice and experience.
 Practice owning your own space.
 It might make you feel uncomfortable for a time, but it will pass.
 Get your head down, put some upbeat music on, concentrate fully on your workout, and know that you have the right to be there.

-Get on YouTube before you head to the gym if you don’t know how to use the machines.
+If you don’t know how to use the machines (or would like a refresher), get on YouTube before you head to the gym.
 Plan your workout so you know exactly what you’re going to be doing.
-There are tons of helpful videos out there showing you how to set up the machines and what muscles you will be working on.
-Download my free plans and, if you don’t know how to do something, Google it.
+There are tons of helpful videos out there showing you how to set up the machines and what muscles you will be working.
+If you feel really lost though, sign up to a PT session or ask one of the trainers on the gym floor; most will be more than happy to show you the ropes and give you some tips towards your goals.

-When you’re there, don’t feel rushed.
-Finish your set.
-If someone else wants to use the machine, ask if they want to “jump in with you” while you rest.
+Once you’re sorted with your routine, don’t feel rushed.
+Finish your sets.
+If someone else wants to use the machine, ask if they want to “jump in” while you rest.
 Don’t let yourself be moved on.
+Take the rest that you planned to take and if you want to change the weights, do!
+Remember, you were there first.

 - Most people are, actually, really friendly, and will help out if you ask